khang-chung/khang-chung.github.io/bounce_ball_game.md

 **Description**
 <br>
 This simple arcade game mimicks a one-player version of pong.
 I used the <a href = "https://processing.org/">Processing</a> integrated development environment(IDE) to develop this game.
-No libraries were used during this project, allowing for me to embed it into a website.
+No libraries were used during this project.
+I used <a href = "https://processingjs.org/">ProcessingJS</a> to convert my Processing code, which is in Java, to JavaScript so that the program could run on a website.

 ---